wtistang/LibertyGettingStarted-Lab/README_ori.md

     <kbd>![image082](./images/media/image082.png)</kbd>

      As mentioned in the comment, the httpEndpoint is by default not accessible from a remote client.
      This is good from security point of view and works fine if the client is local to the server.
-But if you, for example, use a remote load balancer or a remote HTTP server, this will not work.
-So there will be likely situations where you want to allow access to the application from a remote client and you must add a host attribute.
+But if you for example use a remote load balancer or a remote HTTP server, that does not work.
+So there will be likely situations where you want to allow access from a remote client.
+To allow remote access, you must add a host attribute.
 You will use the Liberty Tools configuration assistant to do this.

 3. Place the cursor at the end of the line **<httpEndpoint id="defaultHttpEndpoint"** and press **ENTER** to add another line.